Aftermath of World War II: China

 As agreed to at the Yalta Conference, the Soviet Union declared war on Japan.
 Soviet forces invaded Manchuria which led to the collapse of the Manchukuo and expulsion of all Japanese settlers from the puppet state.
 The Soviet Union dismantled the industrial base in Manchuria that the Japanese had built up and it subsequently became a base for the Communist Chinese forces due to the area being under Soviet occupation.

 Following the end of the war, the Kuomintang (KMT) party (led by generalissimo Chiang Kai-shek) and the Communist Chinese forces resumed fighting each other, which they had temporarily suspended in order to fight Japan.
 The fight against the Japanese occupiers had strengthened popular support among the Chinese people for the Communist forces while it weakened the KMT, which depleted its strength fighting them.
 Full-scale war between the KMT and CCF broke out in June 1946.
-Despite U.S. support for the Kuomintang, Communist forces ultimately prevailed and they established the People's Republic of China (PRC) on the mainland.
+Despite United States' support for the Kuomintang, Communist forces ultimately prevailed and they established the People's Republic of China (PRC) on the mainland.
 The KMT forces retreated to the island of Taiwan in 1949 where they established the Republic of China (ROC).

 With the Communist victory in the civil war, the Soviet Union gave up its claim to military bases in China that were given to it by its Western Allies at the end of World War II.

 While large scale hostilities largely ceased by 1950, intermittent clashes occurred between the two from 1950 to 1979.
 Taiwan unilaterally declared the civil war over in 1991, but no formal peace treaty or truce has been signed and the PRC continues to officially see Taiwan as a breakaway province that rightfully belongs to it.

 The outbreak of the Korean War a few months after the conclusion of the Chinese Civil War and continued U.S. support for the KMT were the main reasons that prevented the PRC from invading Taiwan.